AineNicD/data-representation-project/README.md

 This repository contains my submission for the Big Project assessment in Data Representation.
 # Pythonanywhere link:
 https://ainedatarep.pythonanywhere.com
-- The login details are displayed in the form for the purpose of this assessment.
+- The login details are displayed in the login form for the purpose of this assessment.

 ## Project description:
 ~~~